 Masdar, officially known as the Abu Dhabi Future Energy Company, is a leading player in the renewable energy sector, headquartered in Abu Dhabi, United Arab Emirates (AE).
 Founded in 2006, Masdar has established itself as a pioneer in sustainable urban development and clean technology, with significant operations across the Middle East, North Africa, and beyond.
 The company focuses on various business areas, including renewable energy generation, sustainable urban development, and clean technology innovation.
-Masdar's core offerings, such as solar and wind energy projects, are distinguished by their commitment to sustainability and efficiency.
-Notable achievements include the development of the world’s largest solar power plant and significant investments in international renewable energy projects, solidifying its position as a key player in the global energy transition.
+Masdar is renowned for its unique offerings, such as the development of Masdar City, a zero-carbon urban community, and its extensive portfolio of solar and wind energy projects.
+With a commitment to advancing the global energy transition, Masdar has achieved notable milestones, positioning itself as a key player in the renewable energy market and contributing to the UAE's vision for a sustainable future.

 How does Masdar's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Masdar's score of 19 is lower than 64% of the industry.
+Masdar's score of 29 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents